Who (might have) met whom

 • 1643 - 1727: Isaac Newton icon

-Isaac Newton (4/1/1643 - 31/3/1727) was an English polymath active as a mathematician, physicist, astronomer, alchemist, theologian, and author, known for Newton's methods and Newton lines.
+Isaac Newton (4/1/1643 - 31/3/1727) was an English polymath active as a mathematician, physicist, astronomer, alchemist, theologian, and author, known for universal gravitation and Newton's laws of motion.

 • 1643 - 1704: Marc-Antoine Charpentier icon